“I am involved in a number of projects nationally. I love having new challenges and opportunities.”

 Here are the projects I am currently involved in.

-GPP – Working with birth trauma
+IHV – Working with birth trauma

 I supported as a lived experience expert the development of a best practice guide for health visitors to help them support families who are affected by Birth trauma.
 You can view this here.
 I have also supported the IHV to train healthcare professionals on the impact of birth trauma and PTSD.